Home ยป Italian Pasta Recipes ยป Cavatelli

 Why you’ll love this Cavatelli recipe

 There are so many reasons to love this cavatelli recipe.
-Firstly, if you have never made fresh pasta then this is the one for you because it is so easy.
+Firstly, if you have never made fresh pasta, then this is the one for you because it is so easy.
 Plus you won’t need any special equipment.

 The best thing is that this homemade cavatelli pasta is so versatile.
-While often served with sausage and broccoli or broccoli rabe, it is also wonderful with ragu, my san marzano tomato sauce, pesto, or even a fresh asparagus sauce.
+While often served with sausage and broccoli or broccoli rabe, it is also wonderful with ragu, my san marzano tomato sauce, pesto, or a fresh asparagus sauce.
 Make a batch today and see for yourself!

 With just two ingredients in this pasta recipe (if you don’t count the salt), you’ll find you always have what you need on hand.
 Being an eggless pasta, of course, means all that is needed is flour and water.

-Semolina flour is interchangeable with all purpose, 00 flour or even bread flour.
+Semolina flour is interchangeable with all-purpose, 00 flour, or even bread flour.
 In fact, a combination of semolina flour with either of the other flours also makes this cavatelli recipe deliver some excellent results.

-1. Make a well in the flour, add salt and gradually mix in warm water
+1. Make a well in the flour, add salt, and gradually mix in warm water

 2. Knead until smooth and supple